kubaceg/sofar_g3_lsw3_logger_reader/README.md

 7. Run `./sofar` or `sofar-arm`

 ## Output data format
+### MQTT
 Data will be sent into MQTT topic with name `{mqttPrefix}/{fieldName}` where:
 * mqttPrefix is value defined in `config.yaml` e.g. `/sensors/energy/inverter`
 * fieldName is measurement name, all available measurements are described in `adapters/devices/sofar/sofar_protocol.go`, e.g. `PV_Generation_Today`

 Full topic name for given example values is `/sensors/energy/inverter/PV_Generation_Today`.
 Additional field is `All` which contains all measurements and their values marshalled into one json.

+### OTLP
+Data can also be sent over OTLP protocol to a gRPC or http server.
+Typically, this would be received by the [OTel-Collector](https://opentelemetry.io/docs/collector/) for further export to any required platform.

+Metrics are all captured as gauges and recorded and exported at the same frequency that measurements are taken.
+Metric names follow the convention `solar.logging.<fieldName>`.

 ## Origin
 This is based on program written by @sigxcpu76 https://github.com/XtheOne/Inverter-Data-Logger/issues/37#issuecomment-1303091265.